fmcgeough/fmcgeough.github.io/_posts/2019-12-31-contiguous-sort-elixir.md

 ---
 There are a number of programming puzzle sites that are worthwhile tools for learning a language, brushing up on your skills or just exploring how other people might solve problems differently than you.
 I think this is all good.
+I've found it especially helpful in learning a new language.
 One of the interesting things about trying to solve some of these puzzles with a language like Elixir is that you have to work through the problem in a different way then you would in a language like "C" or Java.
 Arrays and sorting are common problems where you'd index into an Array with those languages but you want to avoid that in Elixir since you're dealing with Lists and iterating into a List gets expensive.
 Here's an example of a problem where I solved it a different way.

 Say you're given the problem of determining if it's possible to sort an array of integers by reversing one of the array's contiguous subarrays.
 So, for example,